+Figure 5.
+Growth rate (log(lambda)) of Colorado butterfly plant (Oenothera coloradensis) overall population and creek-level subpopulations at F. E. Warren Air Force Base (1989-2022).
+A log(Lambda) value of zero indicates a stable population, while positive and negative values indicate growing and shrinking populations, respectively.

-Earlier GAM analysis of COBP population numbers are a more realistic representation of trends than linear regression lines.
-They showed non-linear trends with significant periods of change for the creek subpopulations and creek segments, but not for the population as a whole (Figure 5 in Heidel et al. 2022, reprinted below).
-The Crow Creek subpopulation fluctuated in the early years of the study, with a high of 2,448 plants in 1995, then experienced a significant period of decline from 1,708 plants in 1998 to 38 plants in 2007 and 175 plants in 2007, followed by a sustained period of low numbers through 2021 (Figure 5).
-Segment 6 was the only Crow Creek segment without a significant period of decrease.
+Analysis of COBP population numbers with GAMs results in a more nuanced representation of changes in population trends over time than would linear regression models.
+GAMs identified non-linear trends in population size over time with significant periods of change for the creek subpopulations and creek segments, but not for the population as a whole (Figure 6:A; Table 1).
+The Crow Creek subpopulation fluctuated in the early years of the study, with a high of 2,448 plants in 1995, then experienced a significant period of decline from 1,708 plants in 1998 to 38 plants in 2007 and 175 plants in 2007, followed by a sustained period of low numbers through 2022 (Figure 6:B).
+Populations at Diamond Creek (Figure 6: C) and Unnamed Creek (Figure 6: D) have fluctuated over the study period.
+There was a single period of significant increase in population size at each creek, which occurred during overlapping periods in the 1990s (1992-1995 at Diamond Creek and 1986-2001 at Unnamed Creek.
+Increasing or stable COBP population numbers on Diamond and Unnamed creeks have compensated for COBP declines on Crow Creek, resulting in relatively stable base-wide population size (Figure 6: A).